rebase-energy/enflow/docs/_build/html/_sources/walkthrough.rst.txt

 .. code-block:: python

     # Run the simulation
-    simulation_results = emflow.run_simulation(environment, agent_policy)
+    simulation_results = enflow.run_simulation(environment, agent_policy)
     # Instructions on how to run and what to expect from the simulation.

 Conclusion
 ----------

-Following these steps will allow you to create a detailed and functional simulation using the `emflow` library.
+Following these steps will allow you to create a detailed and functional simulation using the `enflow` library.
 Explore different configurations and policies to fully understand the capabilities and dynamics of your energy resource model.